Personal Services: Plot

-Christine Painter is a sexually naive waitress and single mother who pays for her teenage son David's tuition by renting London flats to call girls.
+Christine Painter is a sexually naïve waitress and single mother who pays for her teenage son David's tuition by renting London flats to call girls.
 When a landlord confronts her for illegally subletting the flats and falling behind on the rent, Christine gives him a handjob in lieu of rent.
-After one of her "tenants", Rose, refuses to pay rent, Christine realizes she can do sex work herself in the flat Rose abandons.
+After one of her "tenants", Rose, refuses to pay rent, Christine realises she can do sex work herself in the flat Rose abandons.

 Christine is charged with soliciting and pleads guilty in court.
 Soon she hatches a scheme with fellow sex worker Shirley to provide strictly kinky services such as bondage and fetish roleplay to an upscale clientele.

-They rent a suburban house where they are joined by their "maid" Dolly.
+They rent a suburban house, where they are joined by their "maid" Dolly.

-Christine attends her sister's wedding, where Dolly is accidentally exposed as transgender to the groom's mother.
+Christine attends her sister's wedding, where Dolly is accidentally exposed as transvestite to the groom's mother.
 Christine's father and sister angrily denounce her for spoiling the wedding.

 Christine's father later visits the brothel for sex and reconciles with his daughter.
-The brothel enjoys brisk business but soon attracts the notice of the police, who raid the house on Christmas Eve.
+The brothel enjoys brisk business, but soon attracts the notice of the police, who raid the house on Christmas Eve.

-When Christine appears in court to be arraigned, she is relieved when she realizes the judge is one of her main clients, she then imagines the courtroom filled with all of her clients as judges.
+When Christine appears in court to be arraigned, she is relieved when she realises the judge is one of her main clients; she then imagines the courtroom filled with all of her clients as judges.